National Geographic Endeavour

 Review of National Geographic Endeavour

-The 1966-built National Geographic Endeavour cruise ship was originally designed as a commercial fishing trawler vessel.
-However, in 1983 it was converted to accommodate passengers on board.
-The first name of the ship was Marburg, and its conversion was done in 1982.
+The 1966-built National Geographic Endeavour was originally designed as a commercial fishing trawler.
+In 1983, she was converted to accommodate passengers, though her initial name was Marburg and the structural conversion was completed in 1982.
 In June 2001, Endeavour joined the Lindblad fleet.

 The vessel (IMO number 6611863) is currently Ecuador-flagged (MMSI 735058913) and registered in Guayaquil.